• Loading stock data...

 It recently announced an independent surveillance audit committee that will produce quarterly reports with statistics on trades that have been flagged, probes that have been opened and closed, and cases that have been referred for further enforcement to the Commodity Futures Trading Commission—the federal regulator charged with policing prediction markets, whose new chairman recently expressed support for the industry.
 (Kalshi has its own internal monitoring system and uses third parties.
 For example, it works with a company called Solidus Labs to detect potential issues, and with sports specifically, works with integrity monitor IC360, which also works with pro leagues like the NBA, NFL, MLB, and NHL.)

 On Wednesday, Kalshi announced enforcement actions against two individuals accused of insider trading.
-Their identities were not disclosed, although details about the incidents reveal the identity of one of the two: Kyle Langford, who was previously running for California governor and is currently running for Congress.
+One of the two is Kyle Langford, who was previously running for California governor and is currently running for Congress.

 “The candidate was initially cooperative and acknowledged that this violated the exchange rules,” DeNault said.
 “As a candidate in a race, you can (and probably should) follow and use Kalshi’s market forecast, but you should not trade on it.”

-In total Kalshi says Langford traded about $200 on his own candidacy.
-As a result, he’s banned from using Kalshi for five years and was hit with a financial penalty worth “10 times the initial trade size.”
-The exact amount of his financial penalty was not clear, and Kalshi did not respond to a request for clarification.
+In total, Kalshi says Langford traded about $200 on his own candidacy.
+As a result, he’s banned from using Kalshi for five years and was hit with a financial penalty of more than $2,200.
 Langford did not immediately respond to a request for comment.

-The identity of the second person is not clear, but Kalshi provided some details.
-There, an editor for a “popular YouTube streamer’s videos” traded roughly $4,000 on YouTube streaming markets.
+Although Kalshi did not name Kaptur in the announcement, his identity was revealed in a separate notice of the violation posted by the company.
+In its statement, Kalshi described Kaptur as a “popular YouTube streamer [whose] videos” traded roughly $4,000 on YouTube streaming markets.
 Kalshi says its system “flagged his near-perfect trading success on markets with low odds, which were statistically anomalous,” and that the company also received tips from other users who noticed the trader’s success.
-That person was banned from using Kalshi for two years and hit with a financial penalty valued at five times the initial trade size.
+That person was banned from using Kalshi for two years and hit with a financial penalty of nearly $20,400.

 “In both cases, our team collected evidence, applied Kalshi’s disciplinary process fairly, and concluded there was sufficient evidence that a trading violation occurred,” DeNault said.
 “No system is perfect.
 No financial exchange is immune from bad actors.
 Not stock exchanges, not banks, not prediction markets.
 We’re committed to deterring and finding the bad actors, manipulators, and those who willingly cheat.”